 Low-Value?
 High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 So there I was, sipping coffee and minding my own high-value business, when Yandex decided to let me know that my comprehensive, well-researched article on protecting your identity after a data breach was officially “low-value.”
 I’m honored.
 Truly.
 To be misunderstood by a bot is the sincerest form of digital flattery.
 Of course, this dubious distinction means that the Yandex search engine de-indexed those pages.
+Algorithmic mislabeling is the bane of modern online life.
+This kind of inaccuracy comes from algorithmic bias, which is inherent in every algorithm.

 When you’ve spent years creating deeply researched, user-focused content that actually helps people navigate the real risks of modern life, like data breaches, identity theft, and the psychological impacts of online manipulation, the last thing you expect is for a search engine to flag your work as “low-value.”